Election 2020: Serious Fraud Office budget would double under National policy

-National would double the Serious Fraud Office's budget to investigate more cases of fraud, bribery and corruption - crimes it says aren't prosecuted enough.
+National would double the Serious Fraud Office's budget to investigate more cases of fraud, bribery and corruption - saying the watchdog is currently "meandering along with six cases a year".

-"The SFO takes very few prosecutions, not because there isn't fraud, bribery and corruption in New Zealand, but because the office doesn't have the resources to do its job properly," National leader Judith Collins said in a speech this morning at law firm MinterEllisonRuddWatts in Auckland.
+"The SFO takes very few prosecutions, not because there isn't fraud, bribery and corruption in New Zealand, but because the office doesn't have the resources to do its job properly," National leader Judith Collins said in a speech this morning at her old employer, MinterEllisonRuddWatts, in Auckland.

-"The office needs more investigators and more resources to work with its domestic and international counterparts."
+"The office needs more investigators and more resources to work with its domestic and international counterparts.

+"We will not stand by and allow an entity with the powers of the Serious Fraud Office to be continually, let's say, allowed to meander along with six cases a year.
+We expect better.
+We don't blame the Serious Fraud Office, we blame those who have chosen not to give them the budget that they deserve."

 READ MORE: